House & Apartment

 AddToAny buttons

-All housing providers must serve the tenant with a written eviction notice before filing an eviction case for unpaid rent.
-Service means:
+Is a written eviction notice required before filing an eviction case for unpaid rent?

-Tenants who receive an eviction notice for past due rent can:
+Before the landlord files an eviction case, tenants who receive a written eviction notice for past due rent can:

 - Pay the full amount before the due date on the notice,

-- Try to Negotiate a move-out agreement without going to court,
+- Negotiate a move-out agreement without going to court,

-- Wait for the judge to enter an order of possession allowing the landlord to have the sheriff evict the tenant.
+- Wait for the judge to enter an order allowing the sheriff to evict the tenant.

 How long do tenants have to pay overdue rent after being served with a non-payment notice?